ahoward/ro/README.md

 ## NAME

-ro - a read only data plane for yer web app
+ro - a read only data plane for yer web appz

 ## TL;DR